 - a counter (0x01)

-- a label (the ASCII representation of the string 'SMK' in Little Endian format)
+- a label (the ASCII representation of the string 'VK' in Little Endian format)

-- a bit length (0×80) .
+- a bit length (0x80).

-If the ISV needs to use a different KDF than the default KDF used by Intel(R) SGX PSW, the ISV can use the sgx_ra_init_ex API to provide a callback function to generate the remote attestation keys used in the SIGMA protocol (SMK) and returned by the API sgx ra get keys (SK, MK, and VK).
+If the ISV needs to use a different KDF than the default KDF used by Intel(R) SGX PSW, the ISV can use the $sgx_ra_init_ex$ API to provide a callback function to generate the remote attestation keys used in the SIGMA protocol (SMK), verification (VK) and returned by the API sgx_raget_keys (SK, MK).